jithyan/nabchallenge/README.md

 - There will always be quotes for a currency and no dirty data.
 - Didn't implement pagination.
 - Skipped integration testing for the BFF and any component testing for UI due to time constraints.
-- Didn't implement any standard exception handling for BFF.
+- Didn't implement any standardized exception handling for the BFF.